andk123/andk123.github.io/_projects/imagecompress.md

 ![](/assets/img/projects/imagecompress/conv_ae.png){:.figure1 style="max-width: 75%;"}

-Model currently in use.
+This is the model currently in use for this first attempt at solving the representation learning task.
 <br/>

 **Variational autoencoders**

 A variational autoencoder can be defined as being an autoencoder whose training is regularised to avoid overfitting and ensure that the latent space has good properties that enable generative process.
 Just as a standard autoencoder, a variational autoencoder is an architecture composed of both an encoder and a decoder and that is trained to minimise the reconstruction error between the reconstructed data and the initial data.
 However, rather than building an encoder which outputs a single value to describe each latent state attribute, we formulate our encoder to describe a probability distribution for each latent attribute.
 This introduces some regularisation in the latent space.
-In this case, the encoder model can be referred to as the recognition model whereas the decoder model is can be referred to as the generative model.
+In this case, the encoder model can be referred to as the recognition model whereas the decoder model can be referred to as the generative model.

 ![](/assets/img/projects/imagecompress/vae.jpg){:.figure1 style="max-width: 65%;"}

-Possible alternative solution,
- but generally used as a generative model
+Unlike convolutional autoencoders, this model is generally used as a generative model.
+However, it could be an interesting alternative solution.

 ## Data from DIV2K Dataset

 In order to train this model and provide a proof of concept, I decided to opt for the DIVerse 2K resolution high quality images (DIV2K) dataset.
-The DIV2K dataset includes:
+The DIV2K dataset consist of RGB images with a large diversity of contents.
+It includes:
 - Numerous images duplicated in different resolutions
 - For each resolution: 800 images for the training set
 - 100 images for the validation set